Australia at a Glance

 Some more leisure-minded expats might be lured to the city by its laidback atmosphere and subtropical climate: Brisbane is surrounded by a beautiful countryside and several magnificent beaches frequented by bathers and surfers alike.
 Aided by its relative proximity to the Great Barrier Reef off the Queensland coast, Brisbane is also a major tourist hotspot.

 Then there is, of course, Sydney, capital of New South Wales and Australia´s largest, most populous (and most densely populated) city.
 As the country´s financial and economic center, Sydney attracts many foreign banks and investors and has a large finance, insurance, and business services sector.

 Very popular with expats from all over the world, it is also Australia´s most expensive city.
-In the Mercer Coast of Living Survey 2012, Sydney ranked as #11 out of more than 200 destinations.
+In the Mercer Cost of Living Survey 2012, Sydney ranked as #11 out of more than 200 destinations.
 Finding nice and affordable accommodation can be challenging.

 However, Sydney’s educational institutions and leisure activities may be worth it.
 The city boasts Australia´s oldest university, an exciting nightlife, and is an important center for the arts.
 Its manifold opportunities for outdoor sports and recreation ensure that Sydney caters to all tastes.

 When it comes to choosing a city or area to live in, the Australian climate might play a considerable part in your decision.
 Australia can be divided into six climatic zones:

 - the hot humid zone in the northern coastal regions